Grievance Settlement Board

 The Grievance Settlement Board (GSB) mediates/adjudicates rights disputes between the employee organization and the employer.
 Disputes involve matters such as dismissals, suspensions and other forms of discipline, as well as contractual interpretations.
 Grievances between the bargaining agents and employers require the GSB to interpret the provisions contained in collective agreements.
 The GSB, through a roster of mediator-arbitrators, provides mediation services to assist the parties in reaching a settlement without resorting to adjudication.

-The GSB shall be composed of a Chair and one Alternate Chairs.
-The Lieutenant Governor in Council shall appoint as the Chair and Alternate Chairs the persons who are selected for the positions by agreement of the Crown and the trade unions representing Crown employees.
-The Chair of the Grievance Settlement Board shall establish and maintain a roster of mediator-arbitrators (who are external contractors), whose members may be selected for the purpose of determining matters before the Board and w
+The GSB shall be composed of the Chair and an Alternate Chair.
+The Lieutenant Governor in Council shall appoint as the Chair and Alternate Chair the persons who are selected for the positions by agreement of the Crown and the trade unions representing Crown employees or, failing such agreement, the Lieutenant Governor in Council shall select the persons to be appointed.
+The Chair of the GSB shall establish and maintain a roster of mediator-arbitrators who may be selected for the purpose of determining matters before the Board.

 - Ability to set strategic direction, articulate and work towards a vision and oversee implementation of plans and strategies.